eray-tasay/UniversityApp/README.md

 ```
 4) LecturerPostService

-Lecturers can be added either specifing department name or department id.
+Lecturers can be added by either specifying a department name or a department id.

 /api/post/lecturers/department/id
 /api/post/lecturers/department/name